YahooArchive/boomerang/doc/howtos/howto-resourcetiming-buffer.md

-If you are using one of the Boomerang SPA plugins, the browser might hit the 150 limit quickly, as the browser will not clear the resources for SPA navigtations.
+If you are using one of the Boomerang SPA plugins, the browser might hit the 150 limit quickly, as the browser will not clear the resources for SPA navigations.
 Therefore, you may want to increase the buffer size or clear the resources every time a beacon is sent.

 The following code examples show how you can increase the limit, or clear the